swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

       # Process the code coverage report, etc...
 ```

-And with a CI file like so and a Dockerfile like [Vapor template's Dockerfile](https://github.com/vapor/template/blob/main/Dockerfile), you can deploy your apps to a cloud service that consumes Docker containers, such as AWS ECS, or DigitalOcean App Platform:
+And with a CI file like so in combination with a Dockerfile like [Vapor](https://github.com/vapor/template/blob/main/Dockerfile) or [Hummingbird](https://github.com/hummingbird-project/template/blob/main/Dockerfile) template's Dockerfile, you can deploy your apps to a cloud service that consumes Docker images, such as AWS ECS, or DigitalOcean App Platform:

 ```yaml
 name: deploy